 Primate waking safari

-In the dense forest in search of primates such as the endangered mountain gorillas in Bwindi and Mgahinga national park, search the chimpanzee in Kibale forest national park a home to over 13 species of primates.
+In the dense forest in search of primates such as the endangered mountain gorillas in Bwindi and Mgahinga national park.
+Earch the chimpanzee in Kibale forest national park a home to over 13 species of primates.
 Others primates include the golden monkeys the black and white colobus monkey, baboons, civet monkeys in the dense rain-forests.
-In these places, adventure fans explore the secluded forest trails and paths created by Park Ranger with machetes.
+In these places, adventure fans explore the secluded forest trails and paths.
+Created by Park Ranger with machetes.
 The experience is of its kind since visitors come close to these primates in their natural habitat

 Cultural walking safaris

-There is an opportunity to enjoy a cultural walking safari for every National Park you visit in Uganda, The cultural walking safari opens doors to learn more about the traditional lifestyle, cultural traditions, local dances, tasting local cuisines and see art and crafts.
-Coming close to the local people and learn their culture gives memories and reasons why to visit again
+There is an opportunity to enjoy a cultural walking safari for every National Park you visit in Uganda.
+The cultural walking safari opens doors to learn more about the traditional lifestyle.
+Cultural traditions, local dances, tasting local cuisines and see art and crafts.
+However, coming close to the local people and learn their culture gives memories and reasons why to visit again

 Game viewing walks